 Your resume should be job-specific, so include the expertise sought in the job post.
 It will help you bolster your chances of getting hired.
 You can go through the job descriptions of the target profile and include keywords.

-Also, a job-specific resume also helps in passing the applicant tracking system.
-ATS is software for screening resumes based on keywords related to the job functions.
+Also, a job-specific resume further helps in passing the applicant tracking system.
+ATS is a software for screening resumes based on keywords related to the job functions.

 Make a skills section